Looking for a Home:

 Brynn, leader of the gang of thieves, aims more than a crossbow’s quarrel at Bishmahir’s heart.
 Her love and humor will help Bishmahir to slowly recover his humanity.
-But her past is dark and painful, her humor and sexuality masks mental as well as visible scars.
-Brynn does what she must in a cruel world to survive until she finds in Bishmahir a genuine chance at romance, but one fraught with danger and risk.
+But her past is dark and painful, her humor and sexuality masking mental as well as visible scars.
+Brynn does what she must to survive in a cruel world until she finds in Bishmahir a genuine chance at romance, but one fraught with danger and risk.

 At the other end of Cassia, a young girl does not fit in.
 Anja resists the enigmatic world of the abbey but is drawn to the dark promise of her growing power and skills as a ruthless warrior.
 Violently torn from the safe, ancient school, an overriding wave of anger and a craving for revenge sets Anja on a path to destroy the Lancecross family.